AhmadThePreacher/dailylunch/readme.md

 3. It extracts the menu for the current day and handles restaurant-specific formatting.
 4. The scraped menus are saved to `app/site/scraped_menus.json`.
 5. The static webpage (`app/site/index.html`) uses JavaScript to fetch this JSON file and dynamically display the menus.
-6. The script also formats the menus into a Microsoft Teams Adaptive Card and sends it to a pre-configured webhook.

 ## Technologies Used